 If you select Create, you are prompted for the type of partition you want to create (see Figure 1-11).
 In the PC world, the BIOS can access only four primary partitions.
 These can be thought of as four physical boundaries on the disk, with separate data and filesystems on each.
 With Linux enterprise, you need at least two partitions, and if you have Windows on another partition, and a data or home disk on the other, you may quickly run out of ways to expand the way your disk is laid out.
 To combat this, logical and extended partitions were designed.
 An extended partition is a placeholder for further logical partitions, and it is a good idea to create one extended partition (which takes up one of your primary partitions) and create logical partitions to accommodate further partitioning schemes in the future.

 The most common way to partition disks for home Linux enterprise boxes use is to have one primary partition for the Linux root partition, a second primary partition for the swap partition, and then an extended partition for any other (logical) partitions that may be needed.
-Using extended and logical partitions grows
+Using extended and logical partitions grows the amount of total partitions you can have in a system to 16, which is usually more than enough.

 Select the Primary partition option and click OK to proceed.